pimcore/pimcore/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/doc/Usage-of-tracking-manager.markdown

 ## 3 - Project Specific Data

 Adding project specific data to tracking items by extending the `TrackingItemBuilder` class.
-The extending class has to be configured in the `OnlineShopConfig.php`.
+The extending class has to be configured in the `EcommerceFrameworkConfig.php`.

 ### Example for Additional Data in Poduct Impressions